 Also researchers into garlic and heart disease have isolated a garlic compound named ajoene that has anti-thrombotic activity, equal to or exceeding that of aspirin, a well recognised blood clot inhibitor, but without its side-effects.

-Plus, aspirin performs only one way as an anticoagulant by stifling production of thromboxane, that is, it suppresses the secretion from the cells of certain prostaglandins that are responsible for causing inflammation, pain, and platelet aggregation and also order blood platelets to start sticking together.
+Plus, aspirin performs only one way as an anticoagulant by stifling production of thromboxane, that is, it suppresses the secretion of certain prostaglandins that are responsible for causing inflammation, pain, and platelet aggregation and also order blood platelets to start sticking together.

 Ajoene does the same thing, and additionally blocks platelet clumping seven other ways - by all pathways known.

 Recent German research into garlic and heart disease, shows that garlic compounds definitely speed up blood-clot dissolving activity and improve blood fluidity.
 Such simultaneous action improves circulation and in fact helps "purify" the blood of unwanted elements.